ehrenb/machina-docs/docs/source/module_development.rst

 Republishing
 ++++++++++

-Worker modules are not intended to create new objects (e.g. files, binary data) in the database directly, only update elements or create edges (relationships).
+Worker modules are not intended to create new nodes (e.g. files, binary data) in the database directly, only update elements or create edges (relationships).
 They should publish any extracted data of interest to the Identifier queue so that it re-enters the pipeline, e.g.:

 .. code-block:: python3